Samsung clears hurdle on way to $8 bln shakeup as court rules against U.S. fund

 Explaining its ruling against the request from fund Elliott Associates, the Seoul Central District Court said Samsung C&T violated no laws in selling treasury shares to KCC.
 With a total of around 6 percent of C&T, including the 5.8 percent stake purchase approved by the court, KCC is the Samsung construction firm's fourth-largest shareholder and will back the Cheil deal.

-Elliott said in a statement after the ruling was issued that C&T's treasury sale is "wholly improper" and it plans to appeal the ruling.
+Elliott said in a statement after the ruling was issued that C&T's treasury sale is "wholly improper".
+The fund has already filed an appeal against the decision, according to court records.

 The Cheil-Samsung C&T merger is seen as a key step towards a leadership transfer for the Samsung Group's founding Lee family, as it consolidates stakes in key affiliates under the Lee heirs' control.
 But opposition from Elliott, C&T's third-largest shareholder with a 7.1 percent stake, has led to doubts about whether Samsung C&T can muster enough support from shareholders.